Letter from our partner, IBM: How Artificial Intelligence Can Help Us Achieve Gender Equality

 Yes, we live in a world where there is a long way to go to reach gender equality, but it’s also a world where businesses are applying innovative solutions in order to create a more inclusive society.
 Where leaders, allies, IBMers and the world are pledging to Be Equal and do their part to advance women in the workplace, and level the playing field.

-Please join us.
+Please join us at ibm.com/beequal.

 Letter from our partner, IBM